venlahelena/horsesimgame/README.md

 ## Project Overview

 HorseSim is a browser-based portfolio project simulating realistic horse breeding, care, and stable management.
-Players manage horses, breed them with genetic traits, care for their health, and complete quests—all within their web browser.
+Players manage horses, breed them with genetic traits, care for their health, and complete quests.

 ---